Updated June 4, 2020

 Unlike field or court sports that need little more than a ball and some imagination, rowing is a sport with massive barriers to entry for minorities, urban youth, and the economically disadvantaged.
 Most high schools don’t have boathouses at the edge of their property.
 Transportation is expensive.
 Equipment costs can begin in the tens of thousands dollars just to get an 8, complete with hardware, shoes, and oars.
 When I coached an introductory program for underserved teens in D.C., many of the kids didn’t own gym shorts and sneakers.
 They would arrive to each practice in their rumpled school uniforms: khaki pants with belts, and polo shirts.

-Despite the challenges, the face of USRowing is slowly changing, with involvement numbers skyrocketing beginning at the scholastic level and the proliferation of new masters rowing clubs across the country.
-Across the country, programs like America Rows, Riverfront Recapture, Baltimore’s Reach High program, and Row New York are creating opportunities for under-resourced communities.
+Despite the challenges, the face of rowing in the United States is slowly changing, with involvement numbers skyrocketing beginning at the scholastic level, and new masters rowing clubs proliferating across the country.
+Programs like America Rows, Riverfront Recapture, Baltimore’s Reach High program, and Row New York are creating opportunities for under-resourced communities.
 The numbers might seem dismal now, but hopefully these kids are the beginning of a new era in rowing.

-Twenty-six year-old Isake Smith didn’t know what she was getting into one fateful day of her freshman year at Lawrence University, when an introduction to the erg at an indoor practice kicked her butt.
+Isake Smith didn’t know what she was getting into one fateful day of her freshman year at Lawrence University, when an introduction to the erg at an indoor practice kicked her butt.
 Other rowers supported her struggle and she returned the next day to beat the erg.
 “I’ve been hooked on rowing ever since,” Smith says.
-Today, nearly 10 years after that chance event, Smith is now the head coach of Harlem River Community Rowing, and when I met her recently, she opened up about her experiences as a black woman within the rowing community.
+When I met Smith nearly 10 years after that chance event, she was the head coach of Harlem River Community Rowing, and she opened up about her experiences as a black woman within the rowing community.

 Rowers of color mention feeling out of place, even within clubs that boast relatively diverse rosters.
 This “outsider” status (perceived or actual) often leads rowers to abandon the sport early.
-But Smith says she has remained involved for 10 years because of the sense of community crew provides.
+But Smith says she remained involved because of the sense of community crew provides.
 The team keeps her coming back season after season.

 Smith thinks that rowing club executive boards and coaching staff can help minority rowers feel more integrated and emotionally connected.